gecko0307/wgpu-dlang/README.md

 [wgpu-native](https://github.com/gfx-rs/wgpu-native) is a native WebGPU implementation in Rust that compiles to a library with C API, which can be used in any language.
 This potentially makes WebGPU a viable and future-proof alternative to OpenGL for cross-platform graphics development.

 ### Is this going to be a full-blown game engine?
 Probably.
-Let's wait for API to stabilize first.
+Let's wait for the API to stabilize first.